aerende/WEB_PROXY_WITH_CACHE/README.md

+This is a Web Proxy using sockets attached to an LRU cache all written in ruby with out using any libraries.

 The LRUCache consists of two data structures:

 A. A doubly linked list of nodes.
 The nodes are arrays: node = [prev, key, val, next, num_bytes]

+The doubly linked list is conneted as follows:
 @head -> prev -> prev -> @tail
 @head <- next <- next <- @tail